-The Dean of UConn's College of Agriculture, Health and Natural Resources will be conducting statewide listening sessions; coordinating with CAES to ensure both organizations have access to the stakeholder input.
-Information gathered at these sessions will drive the strategic planning process for UConn.
+The Dean of UConn's College of Agriculture, Health and Natural Resources conducted statewide listening sessions; theses were coordinated with CAES to ensure both organizations have access to the stakeholder input.
+Information gathered at these sessions drove the strategic planning process for UConn.